 You can enjoy your desired content from around the globe simply by connecting to a VPN server in the region where the streaming source allows access.

 Evade government censorship

 A VPN enables you to access sites that might be blocked in your country.
 For example, some countries block Facebook, Google, YouTube, Skype, WhatsApp, and more.
 When you access these sites through a VPN, your traffic is tunneled through the intermediary VPN server.
 Since the VPN server isn’t on the censored list, then the traffic won’t be blocked, and you can access the otherwise censored content without issue.

 Most VPN providers use shared IP addresses.
 This means that when you’re assigned an IP address, other users will use the same one.
 This makes it virtually impossible to track activities like torrenting to a single user.
 Because the traffic is encrypted, snoopers such as your ISP won’t be able to see what is being downloaded anyway.
 On the other hand, if the snooper is connected to the torrenting network, they’ll be able to see what’s being downloaded, as is the case with copyright trolls.
 However, with the VPN connection, they won’t be able to see who you are, and you can torrent safely.

 How to set up a VPN

 Once you decide on a VPN provider, using the service is typically straightforward.
-Although there may be some variation between providers, the basic steps are as follows:
+Although there may be some variation between providers, the basic steps are below.